Please try our Shishito Pepper Organic

-A superb market variety that is starting to pop up at farmers markets and restaurants around the country.
+A superb market variety that is starting to pop up at farmers' markets and restaurants around the country.
 This Japanese heirloom is similar to the Padrón pepper in appearance but is slightly more wrinkled.
 One in ten peppers has the potential to be spicy but, don’t fret, they will be less fiery than jalapeños.
-Traditionally sautéed over high heat until blistered on all sides, these peppers are a savory surprise to look forward to.
+Traditionally, the Shishito Pepper is sautéed over high heat until blistered on all sides, these peppers are a savory surprise to look forward to.

 Germination: 10-14 days

 Germination Temperature: Optimum soil temperatures 75-85ºF.
-Cooler soil temperatures slows germination time.
+Cooler soil temperatures slow germination time.

 Seed Sowing Depth: ¼” deep

-Starting Indoors: 8-10 weeks before last frost.
+Starting Indoors: 8-10 weeks before the last frost.
 Sow in flats/cells/pots.
 Provide 75-85ºF soil temperatures.
-Fertilize the seedlings every 7-10 days with a liquid or water soluble fertilizer (diluted to ¼ of suggested measurement).
-Transplant seedlings 18-24” apart after last frost.
+Fertilize the seedlings every 7-10 days with a liquid or water-soluble fertilizer (diluted to ¼ of suggested measurement).
+Transplant seedlings 18-24” apart after the last frost.

 Sowing Outdoors: Not recommended, especially in northern areas